EPFelles/epfelles.ch/README.md

 # epfelles.ch

 Repository for the EPFelles website.
+Website is built with github pages.